Why do most persons go into psychotherapy? Well, there

 Talk about how good it feels to experience recognition and understanding.

-And talk about how painful it felt to have been unrecognized and criticized
+And talk about how painful it was as a child to have been unrecognized and

 Assuming you